The following units are delivered in a clustered arrangement:

 Course pre-readings, videos, and activities

-- You will participate in 3 face-to-face workshops of 5 or 6 days each, delivered over a period of 12 months.
+- You will participate in 3 face-to-face workshops of 5 days, 7 days and 5 days, delivered over a period of 12 months.
 Workshops are spaced a few months apart, to allow time to practice your skills in the workplace in between workshops.
-Workshop 2 is 6 days to cover the ventsim training, workshops 1 and 3 are 5 days each.
+The ventsim training will be a 2-day workshop included in workshop 2.
+Cost is included in program.

 - You will be provided with course pre-readings, videos, and activities electronically.
 It is estimated that these readings, videos and activities will take approximately 30 hours to complete prior to each workshop.
 Please ensure that you read the material prior to attending, as these readings will support your learnings and discussions in the classroom.